INTERNAL APPLICATION DEADLINE: September 8, 2021

-History and Purpose: In 1945, Senator J. William Fulbright introduced a bill in the U.S. Congress that called for the use of surplus war property to fund the "promotion of international good will through the exchange of students in the fields of education, culture, and science."
-President Harry S. Truman signed the bill into law, and Congress created the Fulbright Program.
-From its inception, the Fulbright Program has fostered bilateral relationships in which citizens and governments of other countries work with the U.S. to set joint priorities and shape the program to meet shared needs.
-The world has been transformed in ensuing decades, but the mission of the Fulbright program remains the same - to increase mutual understanding between people of the U.S. and other countries through exchange.
-The U.S. Department of State’s Bureau of Educational and Cultural Affairs, under the auspices of the Fulbright Scholarship Board, administers the Fulbright Programs.
-Applications are processed and awards administered by the Institute of International Education (IIE).
+History and Purpose: In 1945, Senator J. William Fulbright introduced a bill in Congress to fund the "promotion of international good will through the exchange of students in the fields of education, culture, and science."
+President Truman signed the bill into law launching the program, which fosters bilateral relationships between citizens of the U.S. and other countries.
+The program is under the Department of State’s Bureau of Educational and Cultural Affairs and is run by the Institute of International Education (IIE).
 Learn how it works.

-Award description: The Fulbright U.S. Student Program offers one year of independent research, study, or assistant-teaching English in about 140 countries outside the U.S. In addition to their grant work, “Fulbrighters” engage with their local communities to learn from those cultures and promote mutual understanding between the U.S. and the host country.
-Fulbright offers two main types of grants:
+Award description: The program offers one year of independent research, study, or assistant-teaching English in about 140 countries outside the U.S. Beyond their grant work, “Fulbrighters” get involved in their local communities.
+To learn about the program overall and specific types of grants, watch these brief tutorials.
+Here's a bit about grant types:

-An English Teaching Assistantship (ETA) to assist in teaching English and U.S. culture to non-native speakers in a classroom (elementary or secondary schools or universities) or community setting (American Corners and other educational-focused community centers) in a participating Fulbright country.
+An English Teaching Assistantship (ETA) will support you teaching English and U.S. culture to non-native speakers in a classroom (elementary, secondary schools, or universities) or community setting (American Corners and other educational-focused community centers).
+Many placements do not require extensive teaching experience or training and all grantees are offered an online ESL training course.
+Consult this chart or this filterable search tool to find a good fit for you.

-Applicants may apply for either a research/study/arts grant or an English Teaching Assistantship (ETA), but not both in the same year.
-Candidates with some professional experience or graduate education may also be interested in one of the Business grants, Journalism and Communication grants, or Science & Public Health Grants.
+Beyond these grants, applicants with some professional experience or graduate education may also be interested in one of the Business grants, Journalism and Communication grants, or Science & Public Health Grants or the National Geographic Storytelling Award.

 How to Apply

-Application: Application components, including information about recommendation letters and language evaluations are described in detail on the Fulbright Research/Study Application and the Fulbright ETA Application pages.
+Application: Applications for the Fulbright differ depending on the type of grant.
+Application components are described in detail on the Fulbright Research/Study Application and the Fulbright ETA Application pages.

-Recommendation content and format for the Fulbright application differs depending upon the grant to which the student is applying (ETA or Research/Study grant).
-Recommenders will receive a link from the Fulbright Online Application portal in response to an email the candidate will generate in their application.
-The Director of Fellowships will be able to retrieve the letter from the portal.
-Letters are requested by the AC internal deadline of August 31st so that the Committee on Student Fellowships may review it before the applicant is interviewed.
-Please see details below on the letter/form content and requirements for the different Fulbright grants.
+Recommendation content and format differs depending upon the Fulbright grant to which the student is applying (ETA or research/study grant).
+Recommenders will receive a link from the Fulbright Online Application portal in response to an email generated by the applicant.
+The AC director of fellowships can access your letter from the portal.
+Recommendations are due by the AC internal deadline of SEPT 8, 2021 so that the campus committees may review them before the applicant is interviewed.
+The form and content for each grant is below:

-- For Research/Study Grants - please discuss the candidate’s ability to carry out the research or graduate study they have proposed taking into consideration research experience, understanding of the field, linguistic preparation, feasibility of project, their potential to adapt to a different cultural environment and represent the U.S. well abroad.
-If you can address the relevance/importance of the candidate's research within the field, please do so.
+- Research/study grants - In a letter format, discuss the candidate’s ability to carry out the proposed research or graduate study taking into consideration their research experience, understanding of the field, linguistic preparation, and feasibility of the project, as well as their potential to adapt to a different culture and represent the U.S. abroad.
+If you can, also address the relevance of the candidate's research.
 Fulbright offers further instructions for reference writers here.
-The Office of Fellowships provides recommendation letter writing suggestions here, and is happy to offer feedback on letters upon request.
-Format and Submission: Letters (no word limit) should be: typed on institutional letterhead (or, if the writer has no access to letterhead, include the writer's name and mailing address; signed; no longer than two single-spaced pages; and have at the top of page 1 the name of the applicant and country to which they are applying.
+The Office of Fellowships provides recommendation letter writing suggestions here, and will provide feedback as requested.

 Questions?
 Please contact: